The Definitive Guide to Japanese Knotweed (2017 Edition)

 To dispose of knotweed canes it is important the stems are cut above the crown, rather than pulling as this will dislodge the crown.

-Living crowns usually have growth buds and have a characteristic orange/red colouration when cut or peeled.
+Living crowns usually have growth buds which are obvious in late spring and which have a characteristic pink colour.

 Did you know, you could be breaking the law?